logzio/logz-docs/_source/logzio_collections/_metrics-sources/etcd.md

 * {% include log-shipping/replace-vars.html listener=true %}

-* `localhost:2379` is the default address for Etcd, change it if you're runnning etcd from a different address.
+* `localhost:2379` is the default address for etcd, change it if you're runnning etcd from a different address.

 ##### Start Metricbeat